 - Enable holiday exclusion calendars

-- Configure Sunday restrictions for CT, LA, PA
+- Configure Sunday noon restrictions for PA, TX

 - Test with records in edge-case time zones